Stroll

 Pass iconic red torii gates, proclamation boards and centuries-old post towns

-Stay in traditional ryokans, enjoying tatami dining and multi-course Kaiseki meals
+Live like a local staying in traditional ryokans, enjoying tatami dining and multi-course Kaiseki meals

 Wellness